Jayski....from the book, "Stock-Car Racing Lives" by Richard Sowers(see below)

 Been married since July 21, 2007.......found a nice/hot lady, Peg, who I knew way back in 1983.
 We went to Hops (now closed) back in Dec 2004, shortly there after she became my girlfriend and on Dec 28, 2006, I proposed at the Biltmore Inn in Asheville, NC and she said yes.
 We got married in July 2007.
 Peg is a former Charotte area school teacher who has no interest in NASCAR and nothing to do with a team or the sport.
 This works well for me.
 But on the other hand, she is super about understanding my work demands and the crazy hours I sometime keep to do this site.
 She had two great kids, Drew and Jenny who I get along with well.
 Plus their pets Scout, Meica and Bugs.
-Drew graduated UNCG in 2013 and got a nice job in the Raleigh, NC area and lives up there now and gets married in October 2017.
-Jen works at Harris Teeter and has a great boyfriend Anthony we really like.
+Drew graduated UNCG in 2013, has a great job in the Raleigh, NC area and married to a great gal, Taylor.
+Jen works at Harris Teeter has a nice little condo and has a good boyfriend Anthony we really like.

 Why did Jayski start this page/site? a little history